Why is CBHS increasing its premiums?

 CBHS’ premiums are generally already below those of our major competitors, yet we provide outstanding returns and higher per service benefits.
 CBHS is also committed to continuing to provide our members with great customer service.

 As a not-for-profit fund, we work for our members, not shareholders, which means we can focus on giving more back to you.

-When will the rate rise come into effect?
+When will my change in premium come into effect?

-The rate rise will come into effect on 1 April 2019.
+Your premium increase will come into effect on 1 April 2020.